Hyperhidrosis Medication: What Are Your Options?

 D. Antidepressants

-Certain antidepressants can help to reduce sweat in two ways.
+Certain antidepressants can help reduce sweating in two ways.
 They can work on a chemical level to decrease sweat gland activity.
 They can also help to lower anxiety, which is helpful for people who suffer from situational or stress sweating.
 Side effects vary, depending on the specific antidepressant your doctor prescribes.

 As you can see, there are plenty of medication options to treat hyperhidrosis.
 With the guidance of your doctor, you may find a medication that relieves your most troubling symptoms.